DaveStutler/G9/README.md

 that the places we are extracting data would contain the least amount of useless data (all zeros would be considered useless).

-In retrospect, it would have been easier to do this based on looking at areas across all graphs where nost data seemed to be concentrated.
+In retrospect, it would have been easier to do this based on looking at areas across all graphs where most data seemed to be concentrated.
 However, the approach we choose involved interating through matrices to find the maximum and minimum row and column where there is meaningful data, using those values to find the global minimum and maximum, evaluating at those points and creating a dataframe for each feature, recursively merging all dataframes